-When Zixia asked about filial devotion, the Master said: “It’s the attitude that counts.
-If young people just offer their help when there is a job to do or serve their elders wine and food when they need to drink and eat, how could this ever be considered as filial devotion?”
+When Zixia asked about filial devotion, Confucius said: “It’s the attitude that counts.
+If young people just offer their help when there’s a job to do or serve their elders wine and food when they need to drink and eat, how could this ever be considered as filial devotion?”

-Even in the most seemingly mundane situations, there is always an opportunity to make a difference if you are mindful of what is happening around you and are willing to go that extra centimeter.
+Even in the most seemingly mundane situations, there’s always an opportunity to make a difference if you are mindful of what is happening around you and are willing to go that extra centimeter.
 As Confucius points out, it’s the attitude that counts!

 If you’re working in a store, for example, you don’t need a sophisticated AI behavior analytics system to help you spot a shopper who can’t find what they’re looking for but are too embarrassed to ask the staff for assistance.
 All it takes is paying closer attention to the body language of the people around you followed by a tactful question asking if the befuddled shopper needs some assistance.
 A small intervention can make a huge difference.